-MarpxPrivacy usually fills in the current date for a new roster entry.
+MarpxPrivacy usually fills in the current date for a new roster entry in the international yyyy/mm/dd format.
 You are free to change it to a different format or to a different date if that makes sense for you.
 The main reason for the date is so that you can distinguish between two or more entries for the same relationship, but for different time periods.
 There's more about this in the page on editing a roster entry.

 These dates can be treated as public information.

 If your confidential exchange is to be protected by Extreme Encryption, you each need access to the same Private Key Expander (PKE) purchased from https://BuyExtremeEncryption.com.
 It has to be unencrypted when you first reference it; the program will encrypt it for your security after you have added the name of a PKE within a new roster entry.

 Each Private Key Expander must be used for no more than one confidant relationship.
 Otherwise the program will try to encrypt the PKE file in two different ways, and it will no longer work.

 confidant code for a confidant

 The confidant code must be kept totally secret between the two persons or among the team in that confidant relationship.
 Agreement is needed (privately!) on a seven character code chosen from among capital letters A to Z, lower case letters a to z, and digits 0 to 9.
 Don't make it simple! ... something like "b8Tfo9S" is much better than "OurCode".